 Sausages, cassette decks and dungeons

-During the course of the recording process at Castle Röhrsdorf, creativity struck Sylvia and the band as they incorporated unusual filters including cheese sausages, an old cassette deck and a robot, resulting in some choice original sounds for their alt pop indie music.
+The entire album was tracked in one continuous take on a vintage Neve console with overdubs added afterwards.
+During the course of the recording process at Castle Röhrsdorf, creativity struck Sylvia and the band as they incorporated some unusual techniques that implemented cheese sausage, cassette deck, and robot filters, as well as a ‘garden hose mic’, resulting in custom signature sounds for their alt-pop-indie music.
 The foursome also recorded four-part harmonies in the acoustically-haunting dungeon of the castle studio.
 These unorthodox techniques made their way into Massy’s acclaimed book Recording Unhinged.
-The experience was nothing short of amazing for the brothers, all of whom agree that Vier is their best and most creative work to date.
+The experience was nothing short of extraordinary for the brothers, all of whom agree that Vier is their best and most creative work to date.

 Flying Mammals will be launching a new U.S. and European tour in support of Vier, an album that passionately represents their vision: to make compelling music that resonates deeply with people and reflects the unity and tenacity it takes to make it happen.